tordynnar/rustjourneyplanner/README.md

 - journey.wasm
 - sde.json

 Place these files into the ./public folder of Tripwire.
-Use Jouney Planner by logging in to Tripwire, then browsing to `https://[Tripwire URL]/journey.htm`.
+Use Journey Planner by logging in to Tripwire, then browsing to `https://[Tripwire URL]/journey.htm`.

 WASM files must be served with `application/wasm` as its Content-Type.
 Make sure your web server is configured to use that MIME type